Sit-in: Tactics

 The tactics of a sit-in is usually to cause peaceful disruption.
 The strategy for sit in protests was pioneered by Mahatma Gandhi, during the Quit India Movement and Salt March, which involved peaceful resistance.
-Ghandi drew from the works of Leo Tolstoy.
+Gandhi drew from the works of Leo Tolstoy.
 Although throughout history sit-ins existed as a form of protest, including prior to the Industrial Revolution.
 Sit ins cause the message of a protest movement to be spread, without causing any damage, as such they are a common form of civil disobedience.